 When you attend a routine dental appointment, your dentist begins by thoroughly cleaning your teeth.
 Even if you practice diligent oral hygiene at home, your toothbrush and floss cannot always reach all areas of your mouth.
 So your dentist will scrape away stubborn plaque and tartar build-up from tricky spots like near the gumline.

 The dentist will also perform an oral exam, checking your teeth and gums for signs of dental concerns like cavities or periodontal disease.
-They will likely recommend a dental x-ray once a year too so that the dentist can view the interior of your teeth and jaw and look for potential problems there as well.
+They will likely recommend a dental x-ray once a year too.
+This way the dentist can view the interior of your teeth and jaw and look for potential problems there as well.

 Regular monitoring of your oral health like this can allow the dentist to intervene promptly if there is an issue.
 And then you can see less extensive damage from advanced dental problems.
 Therefore, you can also experience a decreased risk of dental emergencies.